Colorectal Cancer

 Risk factors

-The exact cause of bowel cancer is still unknown.
-People with the following characteristics are found to have a higher chance to develop bowel cancer:
+The exact cause of colorectal cancer is still unknown.
+People with the following characteristics are found to have a higher chance to develop colorectal cancer:

 • Age over 50